Multiflavor Mott insulators in quantum materials and ultracold atoms: Kugel-Khomskii exchange model

-From the above example, one could readily extract some of the essential properties for the Kugel-Khomskii model and the related physics for the Mott insulators with active spins and orbitals.
+From the above example, one could readily extract some of the essential properties for the Kugel-Khomskii model and the related physics for the multiflavor Mott insulators with active spins and orbitals.
 As the orbitals have the spatial orientations in the real space, the electron hopping between the orbitals from the neighboring sites depends strongly on the bond orientation and the orbital configurations.
-The resulting Kugel-Khomskii model is anisotropic in the orbital sector, and the exchange interaction depends on the bond orientations.
+The resulting Kugel-Khomskii model is anisotropic in the orbital sector, and the exchange interaction depends on the bond orientations~\cite{kugel1982}.
 Because the spin and the orbital are disentangled in the parent Hubbard model and the spin-orbit coupling is not considered, the spin interaction in the spin sector, however, remains isotropic in the Kugel-Khomskii model and is described by the conventional Heisenberg interaction.
 For the relevant transition metal compounds, the common orbital degrees of freedom can be $e_g$ and $t_{2g}$ orbitals.
 In the case of the $e_g$ orbitals, an effective pseudospin-1/2 operator is often used to label the orbital state~\cite{kugel1982}, and this corresponds to the situation in the above example.
-For the $t_{2g}$ orbitals, a pseudospin-1 operator is used to label the three $t_{2g}$ orbitals~\cite{PhysRev.171.466,PhysRevB.78.094403}, and the corresponding Kugel-Khomskii model is much more involved.
-The local physical Hilbert space is significantly enlarged by the orbital degrees of freedom.
+For the $t_{2g}$ orbitals, a pseudospin-1 operator is used to operate on the three $t_{2g}$ orbitals~\cite{PhysRev.171.466,PhysRevB.78.094403}, and the corresponding Kugel-Khomskii model is much more involved than the $e_g$ case.
+The local physical Hilbert space is significantly enlarged by the spin and orbital states.
 The Kugel-Khomskii model operates quite effectively in this enlarged local Hilbert space.
-This is quite different from the spin-only Mott insulators with a large-$S$ local spin moment where the orbital degree of freedom is quenched.
+As it was mentioned more generally in Sec.~\ref{sec1}, this operation is quite different from the spin-only Mott insulators with a large-$S$ local spin moment where the orbital degree of freedom is quenched.
 Although the physical Hilbert space is enlarged with a large-$S$ local spin moment, the simple Heisenberg spin model merely changes the spin quantum number by 1 with one operation.
 In contrast, the Kugel-Khomskii spin-orbital model is more effectively in delocalizing the spin-orbital states in the enlarged physical Hilbert space and thus enhances the quantum fluctuations.
+The fluctuation-driven orders and/or exotic quantum states can be stabilized in this fashion~\cite{PTPS.160.155,RevModPhys.87.1,PhysRevLett.78.2799}.